Lilli Kempton

 Lilli is passionate about nature and getting friends and family to spend more time outdoors.
 She went to an expeditionary learning school which instilled an appreciation for everything nature has to offer.
 Being outdoors always helps her relax and clear her mind.

-Lilli wants to be a mentor because she thinks it is important for teens to have a role model who they trust, can connect with, and will support them through the ups and downs of adolescence.
+Lilli wants to be a mentor because she believes it is important for teens to have a role model who they trust, can connect with, and will support them through the ups and downs of adolescence.

 - A Favorite Book: “My favorite book is Perks of Being a Wallflower by Stephen Chbosky because it has so many great lessons for teens navigating the ups and downs of high school and life.”